DFabric/DPlatform-Shell/README.md

 # DPlatform [ALPHA]
-#### Want a cloud storage, a voice chat or a VPN?
-Deploy apps services efficiently and turn your server, even a cheap Raspberry Pi, to a cloud platform
+#### Woulf you like a cloud storage, a VPN or a website?
+Deploy apps services efficiently and turn your server, even a cheap Raspberry Pi, to a cloud platform.
-#####Mainly, but not limited, for Debian based x86(-64) and ARM (Raspberry Pi like) systems.
+##### Mainly, but not limited, for Debian based x86(-64) and ARM (Raspberry Pi like) systems.
 Red Hat based x86(-64) systems have also some support.
 ##### Development is still active.
 Most things should work, but problems could occur, more testing is needed
 ##### Please feel free to open an issue and create a pull request, all contributions are welcome!

 ## Install

-Clone the git project, then
+First, clone the git project
 ```
 git clone https://github.com/j8r/DPlatform
 ```